Blog

 Connecting with Tim

-If you missed Tim on finding work/life balance and the tools the Engineering and Product teams have adopted to help collaborate during COVID, go ahead and check those out.
+If you missed Tim on finding work/life balance during COVID, go ahead and check it out.

 And be sure to connect with Tim and follow his thought leadership on LinkedIn, Twitter, and his website.